3 Advanced Tips for Getting Ripped if you are Over 45

 For the average Joe, being ripped can mean many things, So far arguments sake lets say that getting ripped for most men over 45 is about 15-20% body fat with large amounts of lean muscle mass.

-In the photos above I am just under 17% body fat, not ripped by male model standards,but comparatively to my fat photos, well I am jacked.
+In the photos above I am just under 17% body fat, not ripped by male model standards, but comparatively to my fat photos, well I am jacked.
 It took a lot of hard work to get to that point.

 A LOT OF HARD WORK.

-Hours in the gym per day, never missing, and eating clean most of my days.
+Getting Ripped if you are Over 45 means hours in the gym per day, never missing, and eating clean most of my days.

 For me that is what I can maintain for life, I can go more, but the cost and toll on my body goes up quite a bit.
 Stricter diet, heavier lifting, and aggressive calorie burning techniques.